 If you have a traditional 401(k) and you roll it into a Roth IRA, you’ll need to pay taxes on any untaxed contributions.
 In general, contributions to a traditional 401(k) are pretax, so when you roll the money into a Roth IRA (where the earnings grow tax-free), you need to pay taxes.
-On the other hand, if you have a Roth 401(k), you can roll it into a Roth IRA without worrying about taxes.
+On the other hand, if you have Roth 401(k) assets, you can roll them into a Roth IRA without worrying about taxes.

 Get access to tools to help you with retirement planning.

 Do Not Sell or Share My Personal Information

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.

 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.